Serving the churches of Kendal and District

 Prayers for Kendal district and God's world

-will be taking place monthly at the Market Place Bookshop at either 5.30pm or 8.30am during the second week of the month.
-Next meeting 5.30 pm Wednesday June 8th.
+will be taking place monthly at the Market Place Bookshop at either 5.30pm or 8.30am during the second week of July and August, thereafter during the first week of the month.
+Next meeting 8.30 pm Thursday July 14th.
 Details in the calendar.

 Easter - Sunrise service - 6.30am